vseynhae/aap2_terraform_demo/terraform-cli/README.md

 # Terraform CLI

-Terraform code to deploy a basic infrastructure in AWS:
+Terraform code to deploy a basic infrastructure in AWS

 ## Preparing your environment